 29.1 million Americans have diabetes—that’s about 9 percent of our population.
 But, even more Americans — 86 million — are teetering on the edge of type 2 diabetes with pre-diabetes or metabolic syndrome.

 Many people will tell you, it’s Big Pharma’s doing.
-There the ones making the profits.
+They are the ones making the profits.
 I don’t disagree, but I’m not going to spend a lot of time placing blame…

 From diabetes to cancer — food is the answer.
 It’s not a miracle cure, but your chances are much better if you avoid disease in the first place than becoming dependent on costly meds or getting sliced and diced on the operating table.